Production issue diagnosis

 Still rebuilding the investigation trail by hand?

 If production diagnosis is costing your team time it should not, leave a work email and a little team context.
-If FaultLens fits the way you debug, we will reach out with next steps for early access.
+If FaultLens fits the way you debug, we will reach out with next steps.